CarsonSun2207/Travas_Pro/README.md

 ## Motivation
 ### Overview
-In the not-so-distant future, picture yourself stepping into a world where vehicles become guardians of safety and pioneers of intelligent mobility.
+In the near future, imagine yourself stepping into a world where vehicles become guardians of safety and pioneers of intelligent mobility.
 Our latest project, an Anti-Collision Control and Virtual Traffic Light System, is the protagonist of this narrative, reshaping the way we perceive road safety.

 Meet Travas, a daily commuter navigating bustling city streets.
 As he merges into traffic, his vehicle becomes a sanctuary of security, thanks to our revolutionary solution.